ioam/topographica/topo/tests/unit/README.rst

 For this reason, Topographica's nose runner now uses the third-party plugin `nose-cov <https://pypi.python.org/pypi/nose-cov>`_ which works substantially better.
 Coverage will only be run by buildbot so installing a lightweight external library on one slave is not a problem.

 The plugin is enabled with the option ``--with-cov``, and HTML reports are generated with ``--cov-report html``.
-See buildbot.
+See buildbot logs.

-Many additional plugins are `already available<https://nose.readthedocs.org/en/latest/plugins/builtin.html>_ from nose itself.
-Many others are available from PyPI or `Nose Plugins <http://nose-plugins.jottit.com/>`_.
+Many additional plugins are `already available <https://nose.readthedocs.org/en/latest/plugins/builtin.html>`_ from nose itself.
+Many others are available from PyPI or `Nose Plugins <http://nose-plugins.jottit.com/>`_ .

 WRITING TESTS
 -------------